edbury/gremlin-camp/src/site/notes/spaces/moonrise/regions.md

 ## Trackless Steppe

-At the northeastern edge of most Twilight maps, there is a narrow and implausibly vague strip of land labeled "Barbaria."
+At the farthest edges of most Twilight maps, there is a narrow and implausibly vague strip of land labeled "Barbaria."
 Cartographers know that there is land here, but it is so vast and empty that none have charted it.
 Perhaps because of this, denizens of the Twilight have come to view the steppe as a remote backwater.
 In truth, it is many times the size of their entire kingdom and home to cultures both older and more refined.